react-static/react-static/docs/plugins/browser-api.md

 ## `Routes`

-Replace or decorate the Routes component used in React Static.
+Decorate the Routes component used in React Static.

 #### Props